TRANSMISSION_LOG 2026.03.07 12:29

 Director John McTiernan and actor Bruce Willis reportedly did not intend for Die Hard to be perceived as a Christmas movie.
 McTiernan himself characterised the Christmas elements as a narrative device rather than the central focus of the story.
 Nevertheless, the effect and meaning of a work of art can evolve independently of its creator's original intentions, often taking on a significance "bigger than the artist".

-**Die Hard** is amenable to multi-layered analysis, extending beyond simple interpretations as a battle of toxic masculine figures or a capitalist allegory.
+Die Hard is amenable to a Christian analysis, extending beyond simple interpretations as a battle of toxic masculine figures or a capitalist allegory.

 Redemption and Sacrifice: